Darlington County traffic stop leads to drug, gun seizure and two arrests

 Investigators with the agency’s drug enforcement unit arrested Kaleb David Felkel, 19, of Hartsville and Cameron Ray Dennett, 19, of Lamar.

-Felkel is charged with trafficking cocaine, five counts of possession with intent to distribute a schedule II narcotic, possession with intent to distribute marijuana, and simple possession of marijuana, according to the release.
+Felkel is charged with trafficking cocaine, five counts of possession with intent to distribute a Schedule II narcotic, possession with intent to distribute marijuana, and simple possession of marijuana.

-Dennett is charged with trafficking cocaine, possession of meth, four counts of possession with intent to distribute a schedule II narcotic and simple possession of marijuana, second offense, according to the release.
+Dennett is charged with trafficking cocaine, possession of meth, four counts of possession with intent to distribute a Schedule II narcotic and simple possession of marijuana, second offense.

-Felkel and Dennett appeared before a Darlington County Magistrate Friday and received a $21,000 and $28,000 bond, respectively, according to the release.
+Felkel and Dennett appeared before a Darlington County magistrate Friday.
+Bond was set $21,000 for Felkel and $28,000 for Dennett.

 (0) comments